D. J. Moore (cornerback): College career

-Moore played college football at Vanderbilt for three seasons, playing in 37 games, while starting 34 of them as defensive back.
+Moore played college football for the Vanderbilt Commodores for three seasons, playing in 37 games, while starting 34 of them as defensive back.
 Moore recorded 13 interceptions in his career, which is tied for third in school history.

 While playing at Vanderbilt, he garnered First-team All-SEC honors from the Associated Press in his sophomore and junior years.
 He was also named an All-American in his junior year, as he helped lead Vanderbilt to victory in the 2008 Music City Bowl, exactly 53 years since the team's last victory at a bowl.
 In an interview following the game, Moore announced that he would forgo his senior season to enter the NFL draft.

 Professional career

 Chicago Bears

 Moore was selected by the Chicago Bears in the fourth round of the 2009 NFL Draft.
 On May 29, 2009, he signed a 4-year deal with Chicago, signing him through 2012.
 Moore appeared in three games in his rookie season, serving as a backup cornerback behind Charles Tillman and Corey Graham at the left cornerback position.
 During the 2010 season, Moore saw considerable playing time contributing as the nickelback when the team left its base 4–3 coverage.
 He intercepted two passes from Tony Romo during a game against the Dallas Cowboys.
 On October 24, 2010, he intercepted a pass from Donovan McNabb of the Washington Redskins and ran it back 54 yards for a touchdown.
 Moore also returned another McNabb interception for a touchdown, but it was nullified due to a holding penalty.
 In the 2011 season against the Detroit Lions, Moore was ejected from the game for starting a brawl after Lions quarterback Matthew Stafford pulled him down by the helmet.

 After the 2012 season the Bears decided not to re-sign Moore.